olliw42/mLRS-docu/docs/MATEKSYS.md

 > [!IMPORTANT]
-> MatekSys mLRS gear in the 868/915 MHz band use the SX126x/STM32WLE RF chipset and are only compatible with SX126x/STM32WLE and LR1121 hardware; they are incompatible with SX127x hardware providing the '19 Hz 7x' mode (Frsky R9 system and ELRS 900 MHz gear)(see [here](SX126x_SX127x_INCOMPATIBILITY.md)).
+> MatekSys mLRS gear in the 868/915 MHz band use the SX126x/STM32WLE RF chipset and are only compatible with SX126x/STM32WLE and LR1121 hardware; they are incompatible with SX127x hardware which uses the '19 Hz 7x' mode (Frsky R9 system and ELRS 900 MHz gear)(see [here](SX126x_SX127x_INCOMPATIBILITY.md)).

 ## 2.4 GHz Hardware ##